-A refund can feel like an unexpected gift from Santa.
-Once you receive your return, your knee-jerk reaction may be to spend it on a new spring wardrobe or hop on a plane to “anywhere warmer than here!”
-It’s basically free money, right?
+A refund is basically free money, right?
+Once you receive your tax return, your knee-jerk reaction may be to spend it on a new spring wardrobe or hop on a plane less rainy and cold destination.
+And we support that—kind of.

-Well…kind of.
-Your tax return is a portion of your hard earned dough that the CRA has simply been ‘saving’ for you.
-It’s totally fine to spend a small chunk of that money treating yourself (read: 5-10%), but being smart with your refund will put you in a way better position financially in the long term.
-Here’s some financially savvy ways to use your tax refund.
+It’s totally fine to spend a small chunk of that money treating yourself—we endorse up to 20%—but being smart with your refund will put you in a way better position financially in the long term.
+Hear us out.
+Here are some financially savvy ways to use your tax refund.

 Start or grow your RRSP investments with your return.
 Remember that the contribution amount to this account is deducted from your gross income, which potentially lowers the tax you pay on your income today.
 So by using your tax return for this purpose, you’re getting a head start on additional tax savings for the deduction you’ll claim in the future.

 Putting a lump sum down on your mortgage will help pay it off sooner.
-If you’re a new homeowner this option might be best for you because it’ll reduce the principal early on, which means less interest paid over the life of the mortgage.
+If you’re a new homeowner this option might be best for you.
+It’ll reduce the principal early on, which means less interest paid over the life of the mortgage.

 Still can’t decide?

 No worries.
 Our financial experts can help you determine the best option for you.
-Or, if none of these options apply, they’ll take some time to understand your situation so they can build the right plans to get you on your way to your goals.
-Give them a shout.
+Or, if none of these options apply, we’ll take some time to understand your situation and find the right solutions to help you reach goals.
+Give us a shout.

 The stuff we have to say.